-- Explain how older adults require 7-9 hours of sleep each night and how changes to sleep patterns are a part of the normal aging process.
-(See coach resources: Sleep Duration Recommendations, Aging and Sleep, Sleep and Aging.) - Share how inadequate sleep can increase the risk of obesity and as a result could contribute to high blood pressure. - Share that poor quality of sleep, especially due to a treatable cause such as sleep apnea, has been linked to an increased risk for high blood pressure and cardiovascular disease.
+- Explain that adults require 7-9 hours of sleep each night.
+(See coach resources: Sleep Duration Recommendations, What is Healthy Sleep?.) - Share how inadequate sleep can increase the risk of obesity and as a result could contribute to high blood pressure. - Share that poor quality of sleep, especially due to a treatable cause such as sleep apnea, has been linked to an increased risk for high blood pressure and cardiovascular disease.
 (See coach resources: Sleep Apnea, Sleep Apnea and Heart Disease, Stroke.)

 Share tips and strategies to improve sleep habits.
 (See coach resource: Your Guide to Healthy Sleep.
-See participant resource: Sleeping Well.)
+See participant resource: Healthy Sleep Tips and Healthy Sleep Habits.)